One found dead, 3 hurt after explosions in Tochigi, north of Tokyo

 UTSUNOMIYA, Japan, Oct.
 23, Kyodo

-One person was found dead and three other people were injured after explosions occurred at two locations in Utsunomiya, the capital of Tochigi Prefecture, north of Tokyo on Sunday, local police said.
+A former Self Defense Forces official apparently committed suicide by detonating a device shortly before noon Sunday in a park in Utsunomiya, Tochigi Prefecture, where a festival was being held, injuring three other people in the process, two seriously, according to local police.

-The person who died was found with burns to the body in Utsunomiya Joshi Park after police received a call at around 11:40 a.m. saying someone was seen engulfed in flames following the sound of a blast.
+Toshikatsu Kurihara, 72, was found with burns in Utsunomiya Joshi Park after police received a call at around 11:40 a.m. saying a person was engulfed in flames following the sound of a blast.

-The three people injured were also in the park, where a festival was under way.
+The police suspect that Kurihara, who lived in Utsunomiya, north of Tokyo, killed himself as a suicide note bearing his name was found in a sock he was wearing.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.